A finitely presented ${E}_{\infty}$-prop II: cellular context: Abstract

 \section{Abstract}

-We construct, using finitely many generating cell and relations, props in the category of CW-complexes with the property that their associated operads are models of the $E_\infty$-operad.
-We use one of these to construct a cellular $E_\infty$-bialgebra structure on the interval and derive from it natural cellular $E_\infty$-coalgebra structures on the geometric realization of simplicial sets.
-We use another, a quotient of the first, to relate our constructions to earlier work of Kaufmann and prove a conjecture of his.
-This is the second of two papers in a series, the first investigates analogue constructions in the category of differential graded modules.
+We construct, using finitely many generating cell and relations, props in the category of CW-complexes with the property that their associated operads are models for the $E_\infty$-operad.
+We use one of these to construct a cellular $E_\infty$-bialgebra structure on the interval and derive from it a natural cellular $E_\infty$-coalgebra structure on the geometric realization of a simplicial set which, passing to cellular chains, recovers up to signs the Barratt-Eccles and Surjection coalgebra structures introduced by Berger-Fresse and McClure-Smith.
+We use another prop, a quotient of the first, to relate our constructions to earlier work of Kaufmann and prove a conjecture of his.
+This is the second of two papers in a series, the first investigates analogue constructions in the category of chain complexes.